Platelet Inventory Management with Approximate Dynamic Programming: Numerical Study

-In summary, the estimate of the expected optimality gap among all cases is on average 5.7\%, and 5.5\% for the policy obtained under the exogenous uncertainty based on the shelf-life data generated using the Myopic and optimal policy, respectively.
-The optimality gaps could be considerably large (respectively up to 31.6\% and 30.5\%) in cases with enough dependence between order size and shelf-life and with high fixed ordering cost.
-Hence, the impact of ignoring endogeneity could be significant.
+In summary, the estimate of the expected optimality gap for the policy with exogenous uncertainty is on average 5.7\% among all cases when using data generated from the Myopic policy, and 5.5\% when using data from the optimal policy.
+The optimality gaps could be considerably large (respectively up to 31.6\% and 30.5\%) in cases with high dependence between order size and shelf-life and with high fixed ordering cost.